Triangular Wave Generator

 This article is about a triangular wave generator using opamp IC.
 Triangular wave is a periodic, non-sinusoidal waveform with a triangular shape.
-The application of triangular wave include sampling circuits, thyristor firing circuits, frequency generator circuits, tone generator circuits etc. There are many methods for generating triangular waves but here we focus on method using opamps.
+People often get confused between triangle and sawtooth waves.
+The most important feature of a triangular wave is that it has equal rise and fall times while a sawtooth wave has un-equal rise and fall times.
+The applications of triangular wave include sampling circuits, thyristor firing circuits, frequency generator circuits, tone generator circuits etc. There are many methods for generating triangular waves but here we focus on method using opamps.
 This circuit is based on the fact that a square wave on integration gives a triangular wave.

 The square wave generator section and the integrator section of the circuit are explained in detail below.

 The square wave generator is based on a uA741 opamp (IC1).
 Resistor R1 and capacitor C1 determines the frequency of the square wave.
 Resistor R2 and R3 forms a voltage divider setup which feedbacks a fixed fraction of the output to the non-inverting input of the IC.